Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Introduction

 \subsubsection{Core Challenges}

-Although diffusion policies have shown remarkable performance, some key challenges still remain.
-First, denoising of diffusion models during inference can be painfully slow.
+While diffusion policies have demonstrated remarkable performance, some key challenges still remain.
+In particular, the denoising process during inference can be painfully slow.
 This computational cost further increases when the inference-time correction strategies are embedded in the denoising process.
 For example, \cite{smd} solves a complex non-convex optimization within each denoising step to guide the diffusion policies towards constraint satisfaction.
 In the case of multi-robot planning, such optimization can scale poorly with the number of robots.